vs PeerGenius

 The evidence we can show

 We try to back claims with numbers you can check.
-Our Journal Recommender is openly benchmarked against 46 real published papers: the true publishing venue appears in our top-5 for 43.5% of them, rising to roughly 75% in chemistry and physics, with the true venue in the top-10 about 65% of the time.
-The recommender draws on a 1,214-venue index that includes Turkish TR-Dizin and regional venues, not only large international journals.
+Our Journal Finder is openly benchmarked against 46 real published papers: the true publishing venue appears in our top-5 for 54.3% of them, strongest in chemistry and physics, though those field cells hold only four papers each, with the true venue in the top-10 about 67.4% of the time.
+The finder draws on a 17,500-venue index that includes Turkish TR-Dizin and regional venues, not only large international journals.

-Our Research Gaps finder indexes 17,000+ gaps grounded in 250M OpenAlex works, and each gap becomes a permanent cited page you can link to.
+Our Research Gaps finder indexes 120,000+ open gaps mined from 100,000+ papers and grounded in 250M OpenAlex works, and 1,100+ of them have a permanent, citable analysis page you can link to.
 PeerGenius's Domain Expert reviewer does surface citation recommendations and research-gap flags inside a review, which is useful, but it is a different shape from a standalone, browsable gap index.
 PeerGenius's own validation is a small preliminary BMJ-style comparison cited on its homepage (a 5-manuscript analysis); we'd treat those self-reported figures as the vendor's small-sample claim rather than an independent benchmark, and it isn't a journal-recommendation benchmark in any case.

 When PeerGenius is the better fit